paulshorey/notes/javascript/types.md

 # types

-description: &gt;-
-Use Typescript and prop types, BUT, do also get comfortable with the "types"
-of variables in JavaScript, and how to switch between them.
-Life will be
+Use Typescript and prop types, BUT, do also get comfortable with the "types" of variables in JavaScript, and how to switch between them.

-### easier.

 ## Type safety